How to Build Simple React App (Part 1)

 The results

-If we start our application, the base screen will stay same, looks like nothing is changed.
-New thing added to the application is "Not found" page, which will appear if try to access any URI different than "/".
+If we start our application, the base screen will stay the same, looks like nothing has changed.
+The new thing added to the application is "Not found" page, which will appear if try to access any URI different than "/".
 For example, if you try to access localhost:3000/asdf you will get something like this:

 Conclusion

 That is all for part 1 of Building simple react app.
-We have started from ground-zero and configured our application, added redux and react-router, and defined custom code organization scheme which will be used through the whole application.
-In next part, we will start adding real functionality, new actions and reducers, and start building new container and presentational components.
+We have started from ground zero and configured our application, added redux and react-router, and defined a custom code organization scheme which will be used throughout the whole application.
+In the next part, we will start adding real functionality, new actions and reducers, and start building new container and presentational components.
 Stay tuned for Building simple React app (Part 2).